sylvester-henrique/dev-notes/microservices/README.md

   Instead of a single giant "Product" class, we have three smaller, specialized models in three different services.

+## Load Balancing

+Load balancing is the process of distributing network traffic across multiple servers to ensure that no single server bears too much demand.
+In microservices, where services are often replicated across multiple instances for scale and availability, load balancing is critical.

+### Types of Load Balancing

+#### 1. Server-Side Load Balancing
+The client sends a request to a load balancer (e.g., Nginx, HAProxy, AWS ELB), which acts as a proxy.
+The load balancer then forwards the request to one of the available service instances.
+- **Pros:** Simple for the client (it only needs to know the load balancer's address).
+- **Cons:** The load balancer can become a bottleneck and a single point of failure; adds an extra network hop.

+#### 2. Client-Side Load Balancing
+The client is responsible for determining which service instance to call.
+It queries a Service Registry (like Eureka or Consul) to get a list of available instances and uses a library (like Netflix Ribbon or gRPC client) to choose one.
+- **Pros:** No extra hop (better latency), eliminates the central bottleneck.
+- **Cons:** Client logic is more complex; load balancing logic must be implemented in every client language/framework used.

+### Common Algorithms
+- **Round Robin:** Requests are distributed sequentially to each server.
+- **Least Connections:** Sends the request to the instance with the fewest active connections.
+- **IP Hash:** Uses the client's IP address to determine which server receives the request (useful for session stickiness).
+- **Weighted:** Assigns more requests to more powerful servers.

 ## API Gateway Pattern

 An API Gateway is a dedicated service that acts as the single entry point for external (and sometimes internal) clients to a system composed of multiple microservices.
 It receives client requests, orchestrates or proxies calls to underlying services, applies cross-cutting concerns (authentication, rate limiting, observability), and returns aggregated or transformed responses.